-It can help you break free from a retirement comparison thought pattern, resulting in a happier attitude towards growing older.
+It can help you break free from a retirement comparison thought pattern, resulting in a happier attitude toward growing older.

 If you plan your move wisely, your new home will have amazing cultural and recreational opportunities.
 Think about what you want in entertainment and look for places with those amenities.
 Do you want to live in peaceful surroundings where you can easily connect with nature?